Exploring the Properties of Light Diatomic Molecules in Strong Magnetic Fields: Application to light diatomic molecules

 The agreement of the total energy values with the corresponding data available in the literature is also satisfactory (with respect to the defined deviations for $r_{\mathrm{eq}}$).
 For example, for molecular hydrogen in the ground state, the deviation from the result of \cite{Kravchenko} in the $1$ a.u. field is $1\%$ and is slightly better for the zero-field case.
 In the absence of a magnetic field, the total energy of the LiH molecule is in excellent agreement with the results reported in \cite{Hyams1994,Cafiero2002}, with a relative deviation of about $0.2\%$.
 The relative deviation with respect to recent results \cite{Hampe2019} remains at the same level for strong magnetic field strengths.

 Finally, the numerical results for the permanent dipole moment of the LiH molecule obtained by different calculation methods are compared in Table~\ref{tab:pdm_comparison}.
+At zero field the results are in agreemnt with those obtained in \cite{Dalgarno1996}.
 Permanent dipole momentum values were obtained for parallel oriented field $B^{\parallel}_{0}=0.0$, $0.1$ and $0.2$ a.u. depending on the internuclear distance.
 In Table~\ref{tab:pdm_comparison}, the PDM values evaluated with the \texttt{ChronusQ} code (second column) are compared with those obtained with the adapted \texttt{GQCP+PySCF} approach, both at the same SCF level of theory, while the third column, includes correlation corrections to the PDM within the CCSD method.

 At the SCF level of theory, \texttt{GQCP+PySCF} shows excellent agreement with results obtained using the \texttt{ChronusQ} package, but differs significantly from the results accounting for correlation effects.
 The difference grows as the internuclear distance increases both in the absence and in a strong magnetic field.
 It should be emphasised that the third column in Table~\ref{tab:pdm_comparison}, as the coupled clusters method corrects the PEC to the proper dissociation limit and electron density, ensures the correct behavior.
 Consequently, the implementation of the coupled clusters method in combination with the gauge-including atomic orbitals developed in this work leads to accurate predictions of the PDM at large distances, in contrast to the single-determinant approach.